davidallison12/loan_application_app/README.md

 ```
 Frontend runs on `http://localhost:3000`

 ---
-## 🖥️ How to Use
+## 🖥️ How to Use Locally

 1. **Locallly:** Open the application in your browser at http://localhost:3000.

-   **Deployed Site:** Open the application in your browser at https://loan-application-app-rose.vercel.app

-3. Fill out the loan application form with all required fields.
+2. Fill out the loan application form with all required fields.
    Note: If you use a requested amount < $10,000 or > $50,000 application will be denied

 4. Submit the form.